Is Silver Tarnishing A Chemical Or Physical Change

 Conclusion

 After examining the scientific evidence and distinguishing between the characteristics of chemical and physical changes, it becomes clear that silver tarnishing is unequivocally a chemical change.
-The process involves the formation of new chemical compounds—primarily silver sulfide—through reactions between silver and sulfur-containing compounds in the environment.
-This transformation alters the fundamental composition of the silver surface, creating a substance with different properties than the original metal That's the part that actually makes a difference.
-Worth knowing..
+Think about it: the process involves the formation of new chemical compounds—primarily silver sulfide—through reactions between silver and sulfur-containing compounds in the environment.
+This transformation alters the fundamental composition of the silver surface, creating a substance with different properties than the original metal It's one of those things that adds up..

 Understanding the chemical nature of silver tarnishing not only satisfies our scientific